Burland

 According to the 2001 census the civil parish had a total population of 582, decreasing slightly to 580 at the 2011 Census.

 History

 The civil parish formerly had populations of 371 (1801), 627 (1851), 581 (1901) and 546 (1951).

 Governance

-Burland is administered by Burland Parish Council.
+Burland was administered by Burland Parish Council.
 The council consists of nine councillors, who meet monthly.
 In 2011 the Parish Council launched their own website.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.

-Burland falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Burland falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which since its establishment in 1983 had been held by the Conservative MPs Alastair Goodlad (1983–99), Stephen O'Brien (1999–2015), Antoinette Sandbach (2015–19) and Edward Timpson (2019–24).

+Burland was formerly a township in the parish of Acton, from 1866 Burland was a civil parish in its own right, on 1 April 2023 the parish was abolished to form "Burland and Acton".

 Geography and transport

 The A534 (Wrexham Road) between Nantwich and Wrexham crosses the civil parish east–west.

 The Llangollen branch of the Shropshire Union Canal, just south of Hurleston Junction, runs north–south through the civil parish, immediately to the east of Burland village.
 The canal is crossed by Wrexham Bridge (carrying the A534) and the grade-II-listed Swanley Bridge, which dates from around 1793, as well as three footbridges: Bethills Bridge, Stoneley Green Bridge and Platt's Bridge.
 North of Swanley Bridge lies Swanley Lock No. 2; the grade-II-listed lock dates from 1805 and is in blue-and-red brick with stone copings.

 Several small conifer plantations fall within the civil parish, including Admiral's Plantation and Tally-ho Covert to the north of Ravensmoor, and Long Plantation near Swanley.